 California Code Wars: Best California Permit Expediter

 Being a California permit expediter I see firms from all over the nation try to break into the California market and not realize there are additional regulations tied to working in my home state.
-We’re going to talk, at a high level, conservation and energy regulations and some special reviews.
-While other states have adopted these regulations they have adopted them differently.
+In this blog, I want to delve into conservation and energy regulations and some special reviews.
+While other states have adopted these regulations they have adopted them differently than California has.

 No conversation on California regulations would be complete without mentioning CEQA (California Environmental Quality Act).
 This act mandates state and local governments to identify environmental impacts and actions they will take to avoid those impacts.
 It is a lengthy process and requires expertise in navigating the law.
 While my firm does not handle CEQA reviews or requests we are aware of the process and can help you avoid needing the review.

 Along with CEQA comes Title 24 of the California energy code that helps regulate how to use electricity efficiently.
-At the consumer level many are aware that certain types of light bulbs are now illegal and won’t be manufactured anymore.
-At a commercial and industrial level we talk about mounting calculations as well as points of connection.
-On the plans we have to have entire sections allocated towards Title 24 to show how energy efficient the space will be.
-There is not grandfather clause when it comes to Title 24.
+At the consumer level, many are aware that certain types of light bulbs are now illegal and won’t be manufactured anymore.
+At a commercial and industrial level, we talk about mounting calculations as well as points of connection.
+On the plans, we have to have entire sections allocated towards Title 24 to show how energy efficient the space will be.
+There is no Grandfather clause when it comes to Title 24.
 Everything must be updated and up to code.

 Special Additional Reviews

-California is known for the quaint towns that litter the coast and mountainous regions of the state, and even the dessert has become a destination!
+California is known for the quaint towns that litter the coast and mountainous regions of the state, and even the desert has become a destination!
 For this additional reviews are often required for permit approval.
-As a California permit expediter needs to be adept at these reviews and be ready to act as your liason.
+As a California permit expediter needs to be adept at these reviews and be ready to act as your liaison.

-Coastal commission reviews are especially difficult to get through as many times they are filled with what we call NIMBY’s (Not In My Backyward) who don’t want the coast line to change.
+Coastal commission reviews are especially difficult to get through as many times they are filled with what we call NIMBY’s (Not In My Backyard) who don’t want the coastline to change.
 Similarly, historical preservation reviews can be just as difficult.
 Towns like Pasadena make tourist business through their traditional Spanish architecture and are particular about the brands they allow in certain neighborhoods.
 Just as restrictive but not as tied to aesthetics are planning commissions that look at low-income housing.
-Towns like Los Angeles and San Francisco have a severe housing shortage causing congestion on their roads and gentrification in traditionally lower income neighborhoods.
+Towns like Los Angeles and San Francisco have a severe housing shortage causing congestion on their roads and gentrification in traditionally lower-income neighborhoods.
 More and more city councils and planning commissions are looking at relieving the low-income housing problem.

-While these reviews are specific to California, and may be adopted elsewhere, are not permits a good permit expediter is aware of them and their processes.
-As one of California’s favorite permit expediter we can help you through some of these processes and give referrals for all of them.
+While these reviews are specific to California and may be adopted elsewhere, they are not permits and a good permit expediter is aware of them and their processes.
+As one of California’s favorite permit expediter, we can help you through some of these processes and give referrals for all of them.
 Our goal is to provide the best brands with the ability to open their doors sooner.